mberto79/BEMT/README.md

 ## Basic usage example

 Below is an example of the basic functionality provided in `BEMT.jl` which can be readily extended to perform more complex and analyses.
+To run the example follow these steps:
+- Create an empty directory in your local machine
+- Open vscode and open the directory you created (above)
+- Create a new file (making sure to add the ".jl" file extension)
+- Copy and paste the example below into the file (above)
+- Execute the code.
+You can do this line by line pressing shift and enter (on Windows and Linux)

+Note the following:
+- Ensure you have installed the BEMT.jl package (see installation instruction above)
+- Ensure that both Julia and the Julia extension for vscode are installed.

 ```Julia
 using Plots